josuehfa/System/README.md

-For more details abous ICAROUS read the User Guide (https://nasa.github.io/icarous/)
+For more details about ICAROUS read the User Guide (https://nasa.github.io/icarous/)

 ### License